StephanMoeller/Rowbot/Readme.md

     - Still possible to work with bulks, isolated to a single source or target.
 A source can still choose to prefetch X elements and feed them one by one.
 The targets can also work in bulk if they choose, by accepting up to X elements before processing in a bulk.

 - Todos
-    - O(1) space allocation for e.g. Csv => Objects / Dynamic
+    - Stats for execution (Wait times per source + entry counts processed)
     - CancellationToken in ReadRow and WriteRow?
-    - Add a DynamicTarget (just because it would be an easy thing to do)
     - Add a test with Sqlite loading data and processing it to excel as a real life usage case test
-    - Create use cases and benchmarks for the readme
-    - Stats for execution (Wait times per source + entry counts processed)
-    - Allow sheet as input in ClosedXmlExcelTarget to allow composing a multi sheet document using Rowbot
-    - Make the different sources and targets easily discovarable
-    - Make is visible to the consumer which source and targets are non-allocating and which holds the enties workload in memory during processing.
-    - Ranem entire project to RowGun.net
-    - CsvTarget should have a writeHeaders flag in it to allow on/off